Carolina Panthers: Uniforms

 By the time they had been announced as the 29th NFL team in October 1993, the Panthers' logo and helmet design had already been finalized, but the uniform design was still under creation.
 After discussion, the Panthers organization decided on jerseys colored white, black, and blue and pants colored white and silver.
 The exact tone of blue, which they decided would be "process blue" (a shade lighter than Duke's and darker than North Carolina's), was the most difficult color to choose.

 The team's uniform has remained largely the same since its creation, with only minor alterations, such as changing the sock color of the team's black uniforms from blue to black and changing the team's shoes from white to black.
 Richardson, a self-described traditionalist, said that no major uniform changes would be made in his lifetime.

 The Panthers have three main jersey colors: black, white, and blue.
 Their blue jerseys, designated their alternate uniforms, are the newest and were introduced in 2002.
 NFL regulations allow the team to use the blue jersey up to two times in any given season.
 In all other games, the team must wear either their white or black jerseys; in NFL games, the home team decides whether to wear a dark or white jersey, while the away team wears the opposite.
 Usually the Panthers opt for white or blue when the weather is expected to be hot and for black when the weather is expected to be cold.

 The Panthers typically pair their white jerseys with white pants and blue socks, while the black and blue jerseys are paired with silver pants and black socks; there have only been a few exceptions to these combinations.

 The first such instance was in 1998 when the team paired their white jerseys with silver pants in a game against the Indianapolis Colts.
 The second instance was in 2012 during a game against the Denver Broncos when they paired their black jerseys with new black pants; this created an all-black uniform, with the exception of blue socks and silver helmets.
 The decision to wear blue socks was made by team captain Steve Smith, who felt the blue socks gave the uniforms a more distinct appearance compared with other teams that have all-black uniforms.
 The all-black uniforms won the "Greatest Uniform in NFL History" contest, a fan-voted contest run by NFL.com in July 2013.
 In July 2013, the team's equipment manager, Jackie Miles, said the Panthers intended to use the all-black uniform more in the future.
 The Panthers wore the all-black uniform three times the following season, once each in the preseason and regular season, and the third time during the home divisional round playoff game vs the 49ers.
 During the Panthers' 2015 Thanksgiving Day game against the Dallas Cowboys, they debuted an all-blue uniform as part of Nike's "Color Rush" series.

-The 2018 season saw the Panthers debut the following new combinations: